 That doesn’t mean staying in shape while working at home is impossible.
 It simply means that we need to develop new habits and find more creative ways to motivate ourselves.
 Luckily, there are myriad ways to create structure and keep ourselves in check.
-From workout apps to top weight loss plans and “snack hacks,” there are plenty of tools to help keep us in shape even amidst the distractions of home.
+From the best fitness apps to top weight loss plans and “snack hacks,” there are plenty of tools to help keep us in shape even amidst the distractions of home.

 Here are some tips for creating a structured, motivating environment to help you stay in shape while working from home.